gmn/mplayer-manager/README.md

 * use ```watch --help``` to see a whole list of options

 # Bugs
-* right now, some things can be done in interactive mode and not in commandline mode and vice-versa.
+* right now, some things can be done in interactive mode and not from commandline switches and vice-versa.